 Businesses and our constituents will be looking on at this farce in horror.
 The Minister is either unable to answer questions or gives contradictory answers, upsetting everyone on both sides of the House.
-He referred to Mr Speaker’s statement and said that he still thinks that there is a slim chance that the meaningful vote could go through.
-Is that because, as the Leader of the House has been muttering in the corridors, the Government intend to try to suspend the Standing Orders to get the vote through, despite what Mr Speaker has said?
+He referred to your statement, Mr Speaker, and said that he still thinks that there is a slim chance that the meaningful vote could go through.
+Is that because, as the Leader of the House has been muttering in the corridors, the Government intend to try to suspend the Standing Orders to get the vote through, despite what you have said?

 That is what the Leader of the House has been muttering in the corridors this afternoon.